 Mawien also can't step up from behind the three-point line, a la 6-9 No. 2 NBA draft pick Jabari Parker, and swish long jumpers--but the Granger High star is working on his set shot from 15 feet in.

 What Mawien can do better than most prospects though, is play shut-you-down defense against nearly anyone who dares enter his space.
 And so, the defense he plays close to the rim--as seen in this mixtape at 1:06--almost looks effortless to him.

-It's the reason Gonzaga laid a full court press on Mawien this year--hoping to lure him to Spokane--and it's the reason why in-state schools like Utah State and legendary coach Stew Morrill did everything it could to get him to come to Logan.
+It's the reason Gonzaga laid a full court press on Mawien this year--hoping to lure him to Spokane--and it's the reason why an in-state school like Utah State and legendary coach Stew Morrill did everything it could to get him to come to Logan.

-In the end though, Mawien settled on Utah and former big man turned Utes coach Larry Krystkowiak to take his already formidable skills to the next level.
-"I think he knows a lot of what I can do," Mawien said in an interview with the Salt Lake Tribune.
+In the end though, Mawien settled on playing at Utah and for former big man turned Utes coach Larry Krystkowiak, who Mawien believes can take his skills to the next level.
+"I think he [Krystkowiak] knows a lot of what I can do," Mawien said in an interview with the Salt Lake Tribune.
 "He's given me a lot of tips, like facing up and taking hook shots.
 That's one of the things I like about Utah."

 Mawien will be the second player in the class of 2015 who comes from a school on the West side of Salt Lake City--Hunter star guard Noah Togiai is the other.
 The 2015 arrivals of both Mawien and Togiai also carry another distinction.
 They will be the first products from a West side high school to play for the Utes since former Cyprus Pirates standout Tre Smith played for former Utah coach Jim Boylen several years ago.